k94ll13nn3/AutoConstructor/README.md

 ### Generating `this()` calls

-By default, if a parameterless constructor is available on the class (other than the implicit one), a call to `this()` is generated with the generated constructor To disable this behavior, set `AutoConstructor_GenerateThisCalls` to `false` in the project file:
+By default, if a non-generated parameterless constructor is available on the class (other than the implicit one), a call to `this()` is generated with the generated constructor.
+To disable this behavior, set `AutoConstructor_GenerateThisCalls` to `false` in the project file:

 ``` xml